 Our conclusion: The Airbrush is durable, competent, and, most importantly, resistant to water-based and solvent-based paints.

-These factors are important when buying an airbrush gun
+Important factors when buying an airbrush gun

 - The gun should be compatible with many nozzle sizes